OlineRanum/FACT_DetectorAnalysisSoftware/README.md

 ![See Documentation folder](Documentation/ProgramFlowChart.gif)

 ## Main Information Holders
-The analysis is run with two primary information holders, as the system has two main sources of information.
-One is the raw data put out by FACT, the other being the external input of physical detector parameters.
+The analysis is run with three primary information holder structures.
+This data comes from two primeary sources, the first is the raw data put out by FACT, the second is the external input of physical detector parameters.

 ![See Image folder](Images/DataUnitChart.pdf )